geometer-jones/metanoos/ARCHITECTURE.md

 The core question is:

-> Can a causal sequence be represented by an associative relational state whose
+> Can a causal sequence be represented by an associative monoid element — a
-> content is complex, whose relevance mass is real, and whose readouts are
+> composed relational state whose content is complex, whose relevance mass is
-> measurements against the accumulated prefix?
+> real, and whose readouts are normalized projections against the accumulated
+> prefix?

+The prefix state is an element of a monoid under chronological composition.
-The deepest structure is associativity.
-Associativity is what makes the prefix state well-defined independent of evaluation order, what guarantees equivalence between full-sequence training and one-step inference, and what makes the scan a genuine mathematical primitive rather than an implementation convenience.
+The identity element is `(1, 1, 0, 0)`.
+Associativity is the monoid law that makes the prefix state well-defined independent of evaluation order, that guarantees equivalence between full-sequence training and one-step inference, and that makes the scan a genuine mathematical primitive rather than an implementation convenience.

 The phase split is the content of the primitive.
-Associativity is its form.
+The monoid law is its form.

 ## Ontology